cysouw/diathesis/text/c09_adverbials.md

   Ich versuche das Glas vollzuschenken.
 :::

 The ~~preverbs~~ as discussed in the previous chapter are just one of the three different kinds of preverbials.
 Other than preverbs, a preverbial is either a directional or a resultative. ~~Directionals~~ are a closed class of preverbials that express a direction, like *hin‑* or *her-*.
 They are concisely discussed in [@sec:adverbial-directionals], but they deserve more in-depth investigation. ~~Resultatives~~ are adjectival stems that are combined with verbs, like *voll* in [@last] above.
-For definitional clarity, they are opposed to depictives in [@sec:adverbial-resultative-predicates].
-The different diatheses that are induced by resultatives are discussed in great detail throughout this chapter. [@sec:adverbial-resultative-summary] gives a basic summary of those constructions.
+For conceptual clarity, they are opposed to depictives in [@sec:adverbial-resultative-predicates].
+The different diatheses that are induced by resultatives are discussed in more detail throughout this chapter. [@sec:adverbial-resultative-summary] gives a basic summary of those constructions.

 ### Directionals {#sec:adverbial-directionals}

-The following thirteen ~~directionals~~ [@next] have a special status in German grammar.
+The thirteen ~~directionals~~ in [@next] have a special status in German grammar.
 They have wide variety of different origins, for example *wieder‑* from preposition *wider* 'against', *heim‑* from noun *Heim* 'home' or *hoch‑* from adjective *hoch* 'high, tall'.
 Semantically they occur in pairs, with *empor‑* being an additional old-fashioned variant of contemporary *hoch-*.

 ::: ex
 Directionals